›Developer guide

 This topic assumes you have the following:

-• The event timestamp must be within 7 days of ingestion time.
-Polaris rejects events with timestamps older than 7 days.
+• The event timestamp must be within 30 days of ingestion time.
+If you need to ingest events older than 30 days, configure lateMessageRejectionPeriod accordingly in your streaming ingestion job.

 • A single payload request must not exceed 1 MB in size.

-As a good practice for high throughput, direct your client to batch records together into a single payload before sending them into Polaris.
-We recommend sending events when any of the following criteria is met:
+• As a good practice for high throughput, direct your client to batch records together into a single payload before sending them into Polaris.
+You can send events when any of the following criteria are met:

 • When the batch size reaches 1 MB.